This post contains affiliate links.

 How can this be?

-Their modem and router worked in their old place.
-Why’s it not working now?
+Their modem worked in their old place.
+Why wouldn’t it work now?

 If reading this information makes you nervous, don’t be alarmed.